 Submitted by Travel Hacker Girl.

 Christmas in London is very magical.
 Shops start to decorate their windows around the middle of November and the first Christmas light displays also appear.
+Christmas train rides also start at this time of year too.

 Oxford Street and Regent Street have more traditional lights, while Carnaby Street always has something wacky, which isn’t to everyone’s taste.
 It is certainly unique and well worth a visit every year.